-As enemy aircrafts appear, which anyone can distinguish well since our defense fire follows that, the people finding themselves in the streets will shelter themselves in the front door of houses.
+As enemy aircrafts appear, which anyone can distinguish well due to tie immediate reaction being our defense fire, people in the streets shall shelter themselves in the front door of houses.
 These frontiers shall be held open until the closing time in order to be absolutely accessible.
-To persons in seek of shelter, at any moment, the will be granted access at any times.
-In case of immediate threaten whoever does not reach a shelter in time should lay on the ground.
+Those in need of a shelter shall be granted free access at any time.
+In case of an immediate threat, whoever does not reach a shelter in time should lay on the ground.

 During air raids, it is absolutely forbidden gathering on streets and squares.

-Do not go on top of roofs nor on the balconies.
-Sitting nearby the windows is dangerous due to the ascending, oblique dispersion produced in the explosion of the bombs.
+Do not go on top of roofs, nor on balconies.
+Sitting near the windows is dangerous due to the ascending, oblique dispersion produced as bombs explode.

-Being the housing attics and upper floors most exposed, their occupants should go downstairs, during the air raid, to either the lower floors or in the lobby of the house.
-As for lower houses, be advantaged by the already existing basements.
+Being the housing attics and upper floors at the most risk, their occupants should move downstairs during the air raid, either to the lower floors or in the lobby of the house.
+As for lower houses, be advantaged by already existing basements.

-At the same way, you should teach to little kids how should they behave in the streets and at home.
+At the same way, you should teach little kids how to behave in the streets and at home.

-Non exploded bombs must be left on the ground without touching them and rather, inform to the nearby guarding station the place where these are located.
-I expect that, by strictly following the directions given from case to case, by the organs of the Authorities, the population of Trieste can concur to reduce at the minimum possible the danger coming from above in case of aircraft raids.
+Unexploded bombs must be left on the ground and not touched, instead, inform the closest guarding station about their locations.
+I expect that, by strict adherence to the directions given from time to time by representatives of the Authorities case to case the population of Trieste participates in reducing to a minimum the dangers coming from above in case of air raids.